 Part exchanging a car is a way of trading in or trading up your car for another.
 It works a little like a discount – you’ll get money off the car you want to buy in exchange for trading in (part exchanging) your current car.

 Even if you have outstanding finance on the vehicle, you can still part exchange it.
 However, it’s worth noting that whatever your vehicle is worth will go towards settling that finance first.

 The value of the car you’re selling is then put towards the price of the new one.
-The money you get off the new car will depend on the car you’re trading in, and, of course, the car you want to buy.
+The money you get from the new car will depend on the car you’re trading in and, of course, the car you want to buy.

 The biggest advantage of part exchanging your vehicle is that it’s hassle-free.
 You can immediately sell your car and get hold of a new one rather than having to advertise and wait weeks, perhaps months, for a buyer.

 However, typically you’ll receive less for selling through part exchange rather than selling privately.

 You may also need to be able to negotiate the price for your old car and the new car – something not everyone is comfortable with.

 Selling your car privately involves investing some time and effort to get the right price.
 First up, you need to decide how much you want to sell the car for.